Retrofitting Your Bathroom After an Arm Amputation

 The kitchen may be a daunting room after an amputation — but you can always get by with sandwiches and store-bought soups for some time.
 But the bathroom?
 Trying to get away with not applying deodorant for weeks may not work for you.

 Be sure to ask your therapist for help with making your bathroom more accessible.
-At Arm Dynamics, we will often create custom rigs to help our patients manage better in the bathroom so that they can get ready for their day before donning their prosthetic device.
+Our Arm Dynamics technicians will often create custom rigs to help our patients manage better in the bathroom so that they can get ready for their day before donning their prosthetic device.
 But depending on your level of amputation, commercially available products might be able to help you modify your bathroom so it will work for you.

-Please note that none of the below links to products are recommendations -- rather just ideas to help get the bathroom modification process started.
+Please note that none of the below links to products are not recommendations — they are just ideas to help get the bathroom modification process started.